angeanto/angeanto.github.io/index.md

     - label: "Send Me an Email"
       url: "mailto:antonisagg@outlook.com"
   #caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
-excerpt: "Talking about Business Intelligence, Data Science and how to enable data mindsets accross organisations."
+excerpt: "Talking about Business Intelligence, data related topics and how to enable data mindsets accross organisations."
 intro:
   - excerpt: "'All we have is data.
 All we can do is statistics.'"
 ---